Oort's conjecture on automorphisms of generic supersingular abelian varieties: An irreducible component of the Rapoport-Zink space

 Recall that $J(\mathbb Q_p)$ acts transitively on the set of irreducible components of $\mathcal M_g^{\circ}$ and the automorphism group of the universal polarized $p$-divisible group is constant on each $J(\mathbb Q_p)$-orbit.
 Thus it is enough to show that for some fixed irreducible component $\mathcal C_{\Lambda_0}$, there is a dense open subscheme on which the polarized $p$-divisible groups do not have automorphisms of finite order other than $\pm 1$.
-In this section we use the results in \cite{modpdiv} and \cite{polpdiv} to describe in Proposition \ref{proplambda0} one of the lattices in the image of $s$ and then to introduce and study more explicit coordinates on the associated irreducible component $\mathcal C_{\Lambda_0}$.
+In this section we use the results in \cite{modpdiv} and \cite{polpdiv} to describe in Proposition \ref{proplambda0} one of the lattices in the image of $s$.
+We determine the stabilizer of that component in $J(\mathbb Q_p)$ and prove in Lemma \ref{propopen} that the locus where the only automorphisms of finite order are $\pm 1$ is open.
+In particular, for the proof of the main theorem it is enough to show that this locus is non-empty.
+We then introduce and study more explicit coordinates describing generators of the Dieudonn\'e lattices for the associated irreducible component $\mathcal C_{\Lambda_0}$.
 For $g=4$, this is related to the description given in \cite{HarPpav4}.
+We describe conditions for the Dieudonn\'e modules corresponding to geometric points of $\mathcal C_{\Lambda_0}$ that are later used to prove the main theorem.
+Note that as in \cite{modpdiv} one could use display theory and extend this description to describe the whole component.
+However, we do not need such a description here.

 Let $M$ be a Dieudonn\'e lattice corresponding to a point of some $\mathcal C_{\Lambda_0}$.
-Since $\dim M/(FM+VM)$, the lattice is as Dieudonn\'e module generated by a single element.
+Since $\dim M/(FM+VM)=1$, the lattice is as Dieudonn\'e module generated by a single element.
 Let $v\in M$ be such a generator.
 It is unique up to scaling and up to elements of $FM+VM$.
 In the rest of this section, we conversely study the conditions for an arbitrary element $v\in \Lambda_0$ to be a generator of some Dieudonn\'e lattice corresponding to a point of $\mathcal C_{\Lambda_0}$.
 In \cite{modpdiv} and \cite{polpdiv} the focus was to establish a bijection between the Dieudonn\'e modules of $a$-invariant $1$ and suitable uniquely chosen generators $v$.
 In this paper, the ambiguity in choosing the generator $v$ of $M$ is not relevant, so we consider all possible generating vectors and rather focus on the relations induced by the conditions that $M_{\tau}$ is a given $\tau$-stable lattice and that $M$ is self-dual.
+Additional conditions making the choice of $v\in M$ unique are already discussed in \cite{polpdiv}.

 Assume at first that $v\in \breve N$ such that $M:=\mathcal D v$ is a lattice.
 Let $\Lambda_0=M_{\tau}$.
 It is an $F$- and $\tau$-stable lattice, thus $\Lambda_0/F\Lambda_0$ is a $g$-dimensional $\overline{\mathbb{F}}_p$-vector space for which we can choose $\tau$-stable generators $\bar X_1,\dotsc, \bar X_g$.
 We choose $\tau$-stable representatives $X_i\in \Lambda_0$ and let $Y_i=FX_i=VX_i$.
 The $X_i$ and $Y_i$ freely generate $\Lambda_0$ as $\brZ$-module.
 Moreover, they generate the submodule of $\tau$-stable vectors of $\Lambda_0$ as $\mathbb{Z}_{p^2}$-module.